-(b) In the eligibility month, but prior to the child's removal from the home, the income and resources of the standard filing unit (SFU) as defined in rule 5101:2-47-14.1 of the Administrative Code must be considered in the needs determination.
+(b) In the eligibility month, but prior to the child's removal from the specified relative, the income and resources of the standard filing unit (SFU) as defined in rule 5101:2-47-14.1 of the Administrative Code must be considered in the needs determination.

-(d) In the eligibility month, but prior to the child's removal from the home, the resources available to the SFU shall not exceed ten thousand dollars.
+(d) In the eligibility month, but prior to the child's removal from the specified relative, the resources available to the SFU shall not exceed ten thousand dollars.

 (i) The ten thousand dollar resource limit does not include:

 (a) Homestead property which is the usual residence of the assistance group.